 Example 1: GPUFT99 is a simple model that took 2 hours to design since its simple extrusions and orthographic drawing/dimensions exist online.

 Example 2: LSR1931 Blubird4 is a simple model that took 8 hours to design since no good drawings exist.

 Example3: TaxibotWB is a medium model that took 20 hours to design since no drawings or dimensions are publicly shared.

 Example 4: Even with drawings; the Lieb LTM1750 is very complex with multiple parts and took 40+ hours to design.

 Please message any orthographic drawings if you want a quote.
 Any basic design needs to have a straight on front, side, and top views.
 If the bottom and back are different then those drawings must exist too.
 I essentially need to know what an object looks like flat from all sides so if you don't have this info I can't make it without a lot of guessing.
-You can find great videos online about "orthographic drawing" to explain how to design on paper.
 I don't do sculpted forms like modern cars, wings, animals, etc....because no info exists for body contours so they would be impossible for me to duplicate.

 I will ignore all messages for custom work unless you paste the following into your message.
 "I understand I am paying for your CAD time only and still have to buy the printed object from Shapeways.
 I will not receive a CAD file unless otherwise agreed upon."
 If I don't see this text in your message then I know you don't understand how this website works and will be wasting my time.